-15. Reportable Segments
+14. Reportable Segments

 The Company's investments in real estate are geographically diversified and management evaluates the operating performance of each at an individual property level.
-The Company has determined it has three reportable segments: (1) office properties, (2) industrial property and (3) retail properties.
-The office properties segment consists of 15 office properties that the Company owns directly as well as 9 office properties that are owned indirectly through the Company's investment in the Core Fund.
-The industrial property segment consists of one directly-owned industrial property located in Dallas, Texas.
+The Company has determined it has three reportable segments: (1) office properties, (2) an industrial property and (3) retail properties.
+As of September 30, 2015, the office properties segment consists of 15 office properties that the Company owns directly as well as 8 office properties that are owned indirectly through the Company's investment in the Core Fund.
 The retail segment consists of the 8 grocery-anchored shopping centers in the Grocery-Anchored Portfolio.
+The industrial property segment consists of one industrial property located in Dallas, Texas, which was sold in April 2015.